wxcctechsummit/holcct2100/labslive/lab2.md

 ### 3. Download and Login in the Webex Calling app for mobile

 > **Note:** You need two Webex Calling app for placing a call to Entry Point and accepting on the agent side.
-Alternatively, if you have a US number, you can use it from the agent's desktop.
+Alternatively, if you have a US number, you can use as agent's extension.
 This tenant does not allow numbers outside of the United States.

 - Open your app manager (**Play Store or AppStore**) in your mobile